 Harrison Craig, The Voice winner, Speaks up for Children’s Literacy

-United Way Australia is thrilled to announce that Harrison Craig has joined United Way as our Ambassador.
+United Way Australia is thrilled to announce Harrison Craig has joined us as our Ambassador.

 The singer and author, who won the second series of The Voice Australia, is helping raise awareness of the importance of early learning and literacy across Australian communities of disadvantage.